William Barlow (bishop of Chichester): Bishop in Wales

 He was involved in quarrels with his chapter, who sent up a series of articles addressed to the President of the Council of Wales, denouncing him as a heretic.
 Nevertheless, he carried on a campaign against relics, pilgrimages, saint-worship, and other Catholic practices.
-He tried to suppress the cult of St David, in St David's Cathedral.
+He tried to suppress the cult of Saint David in St Davids Cathedral.
 The statue of Our Lady of Cardigan, at St Dogmaels Abbey was a particular target, mentioned in his correspondence with Cromwell; the abbey was suppressed in 1536.

-In despair of the western district around St David's, he sought to transfer his see to relatively central Carmarthen.
+In despair of the western district around St Davids, he sought to transfer his see to relatively central Carmarthen.
 He established the later custom of the bishops residing at Abergwili, a village within two miles of Carmarthen; but the see did not move.
 He alienated the rich manor of Lamphey from the see.
 He tried to maintain a free grammar school at Carmarthen, and succeeded in obtaining the grant of some suppressed religious houses for the foundation of Christ College, Brecon, and of a grammar school there (19 January 1542).

 Barlow also took part in general ecclesiastical politics.
 He signed the articles drawn up in 1536.
 He shared in composing the Institution of the Christian Man, and supported the translation of the Bible.
 He vainly tried to substitute a milder policy for the Six Articles of 1539.
 Extreme Erastianism, which maintained that simple appointment by the monarch was enough, without episcopal consecration, to constitute a lawful bishop, he shared with Thomas Cranmer.
 But the other opinions he maintained—that confession was not enjoined by Scripture; that there were just three sacraments; that laymen were as competent to excommunicate heretics as bishops or priests; that purgatory was a delusion—were extreme and incautious for the end of Henry VIII's reign.
 At this period he was one of Cranmer's few close allies on the evangelical wing of the bishops: they two with Hugh Latimer were the main clerical supporters of humanist education, and with Thomas Goodrich were the most advanced reformers on some matters of doctrine.
 In 1547 he supported Cranmer's Homilies campaign, preaching at St Paul's Cross, early in the new reign.